cansyl/DEEPScreen/README.md

 **Output of the script:**

 The performance evaluation results and the specific predictions for the compounds in the independent test set are given as the output.
+After that, score cut-off (threshold) value that yield the best performance is given.
+Saving the threshold value is critical since this value should be given as an input argument while using the trained model for inference/prediction.
 In the last line, the predictions for the test compounds are written in tab-separated format, where each field is separated by commas as:

 * <compound_id>,<prediction_outcome>,<true_label>